cdktf/cdktf-provider-google/docs/workflowsWorkflow.python.md

 Workflow code to be executed.
 The size limit is 128KB.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.18.1/docs/resources/workflows_workflow#source_contents WorkflowsWorkflow#source_contents}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.19.0/docs/resources/workflows_workflow#source_contents WorkflowsWorkflow#source_contents}

+---

+##### `tags`<sup>Optional</sup> <a name="tags" id="@cdktf/provider-google.workflowsWorkflow.WorkflowsWorkflow.Initializer.parameter.tags"></a>

+- *Type:* typing.Mapping[str]

+A map of resource manager tags.

+Resource manager tag keys and values have the same definition as resource manager tags.
+Keys must be in the format tagKeys/{tag_key_id}, and values are in the format tagValues/456.
+The field is ignored (both PUT & PATCH) when empty.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.19.0/docs/resources/workflows_workflow#tags WorkflowsWorkflow#tags}

 ---